Introduction to Pentesting

 - Perform information gathering and reconnaissance

-- Scan and identify vulnerabilities using tools like Nmap
+- Scan and identify vulnerabilities using tools like Nmap and Nessus

 - Exploit common security flaws with Metasploit